magello-group/machine-learning/svm/README.md

 ### Change the different input values for the svm algorithm

 So far you should have been using the input files 'good.txt' and 'bad.txt'.
-Try changing the input files to the larger files called 'badCritiques.txt' and 'goodCritiques.txt' and see what happend
+Try changing the input files to the larger files called 'badCritiques.txt' and 'goodCritiques.txt' and see what happens.